fsharp/fsharp/README.md

 ### Contributing to the F# Compiler, Core Library and Tools

-Most contributions to the F# compiler/library/tools arecurrently go via the
+Most contributions to the F# compiler/library/tools go first via the
 repository at http://visualfsharp.codeplex.com.
-This ensures that the main packaging of F# on Windows (the Visual F# Tools) also includes any contributions that are made.
+This ensures that the main packaging of F# on Windows (the Visual F# Tools) also includes any contributions that are made, and ensures that the versions do not diverge.

-If you are using Windows, you should fork that repo and contribute directly.
+If you are using Windows, you should fork that repo and contribute directly there.
+Your contributions will then be merged into this repo.

 If you are using Linux or OSX, you should prepare your contributions by forking this repository (the code is essentially the same).
 This will give you access to the cross-platform testing